Liu Zhou Linchao

-Liu Zhou Linchao (留周琳潮; born 20 March 2003) is a Spanish professional footballer who plays as a forward.
+Liu Zhou Linchao (留周琳潮; born 20 March 2003) is a Spanish professional footballer who plays as a forward for Noblejas.

 Club career

 Liu Zhou was born in Ocaña in the Province of Toledo, Spain, and began his career playing locally in both Ocaña and Aranjuez.
 In 2019 he joined the academy of professional side Toledo, and in the 2021–22 season he scored twenty-six goals in thirty-four games, winning that season's Liga Nacional Juvenil de Fútbol golden boot.

 Having played for Toledo's B team in the Primera Autonómica, he left the club in August 2022, joining Segunda Federación side Gimnástica Segoviana and being loaned immediately to Tercera Federación side Villacañas.
 After fifteen league appearances without a goal, he joined Quintanar in mid-2023.

 Having only managed one appearance for Quintanar, Liu Zhou left the club in December 2023, and was linked with a move to China to join a Chinese Super League club.
 However, it was reported that he had instead joined a five-a-side team in Tembleque.